lart-bangor/research-assistant/docs/source/users/data-setup.rst

 ================================================

-There are two possible paths available to the researcher to collect data with the L’ART Research Client.
+There are two possible paths available to the researcher to collect data with the L’ART Research Assistant.
 Your preference will depend on how you wish to obtain informed consent from your participants.

 Should you wish to obtain your participants’ consent on paper for any reason (e.g., you